kolbyboyd/Exploration-Of-Tensorflow-X-Keras-Model-Performance-Utilizing-Cifar-10-Deep-Learning-Techniques/README.md

 test_dataset = test_dataset.batch(batch_size).map(lambda x: tf.image.resize(x, (128, 128)))
 ````

-## Data Augmentation
-#### We'll begin with some basic parameters.
-- ##### Experiment with Parameters: The code below has some example data augmentation parameters.
-Try changing the values within these parameters, or even adding new augmentation techniques!
-Here's a short guide:
-- ##### Hint 1: Start with small adjustments to see the effects clearly.
-- ##### Hint 2: Consider which augmentations make sense for your dataset.
-Flipping images of letters might be okay, but rotating them too much could make them unreadable!
-- ##### Explore more: Try adding things like shear_range (for shearing transformations) or zoom_range (for random zooming).
-- ##### Visualize the Effects: After setting up your ImageDataGenerator, add a few lines of code to display some randomly augmented images from your dataset.
-This will help you see how your chosen parameters change the images.
-- ##### Hint: Use a small sample of images so it's easy to compare the originals with the augmented versions.
 ## Data Augmentation: Enhancing Dataset Diversity

 #### Data augmentation is a crucial technique employed in training deep learning models to increase the diversity and robustness of the dataset.
 By applying various transformations to the existing images, we can create new training examples, thereby reducing overfitting and improving generalization performance.